Secularism in Turkey: Constitutional principles

-The Constitution bans any proposals for the modification of these articles.
+The Constitution bans any proposals for the modification of these articles (see Entrenched clause).
 Each of these concepts which were distributed in the three articles of the constitution can not be achieved without the other two concepts.
 The constitution requires a central administration which would lose its meaning (effectiveness, coverage, etc.) if the system is not based on laïcité, social equality, and equality before law.
 Vice versa, if the Republic differentiate itself based on social, religious differences, administration can not be equal to the population when the administration is central.
 The system which tried to be established in the constitution sets out to found a unitary nation-state based on the principles of secular democracy.